An Intro Frequency Specific Microcurrent

 They are direct current or pulsed DC current.
 The waveforms are square waves, sine wave, ramped square waves, and eight waves, there's all kinds of waveforms.
 There are one channel devices, there are two channel devices, there are combined units that have an ultrasound, interferential galvanic and microcurrent, those combined units only use three to three-tenths of a hertz and then generally the frequency is not important.
 It’s the limited number of frequencies or sweep of frequencies.
 So there's a device that just sweeps from one to a thousand back again and then the machine reads resistance and then just pauses on a single frequency for a while.
 So those are the devices, that’s how you get micro-amperage current that increases ATP production.

 Then they did a study at the University of Washington and it was done on rabbits biopsies.
 So they biopsied the bunnies and then they treated the bunnies for 20 days, so four weeks, five days a week, it’s what you give a graduate student to do and then they re-biopsied the bunnies and what they found was that the blood supply to the rabbit skin increased by 39%, that's like a 40% increase in blood supply.
 Collagen increased by 14% which is nice but Elastin increased by 48%, elastin is what makes repair tissues stretchy, normal, functional.
 So these three findings are really profound when you start applying them or extrapolating them to healing of wounds and then you have to ask what happened to injury and wound healing outcomes if you could increase ATP production, blood supply collagen and elastin?
 The frequency effect, well if you could increase ATP production, vascularity blood supply, collagen, and elastin wound healing would increase dramatically and profoundly and it doesn’t say anything about the frequencies.
 What we found is that the frequency effect makes a huge difference in frequencies, just un-modulated microcurrent increases ATP but the frequencies at it that mention the healing that there is profound, we did one, thanks to Denise Curtis, and I, we, did one controlled trial in 2009.
 It was published in 2010 and this is called the laid on that muscles slash, it’s the kind of muscle pain that you get after you've worked out and then eccentric contraction to the muscles hard enough to make the muscles really sore.
 So this compared frequency specific microcurrent to a 1999 study done by Alan that compared single current microchannel, three tens of hertz and thirty hertz for 20 minutes.
-Alan also used 200 microamps and the negative trial refers to the fact that it didn’t work, basically you exercise the patient immediately after the exercise, you apply 3 Hz to ten minutes, 30 Hz to ten minutes, 200 microamps and there was no difference between the treated and the untreated groups or legs.
+Alan also used 200 microamps and the negative trial refers to the fact that it didn’t work, basically you exercise the client immediately after the exercise, you apply 3 Hz to ten minutes, 30 Hz to ten minutes, 200 microamps and there was no difference between the treated and the untreated groups or legs.

 With FSM the frequencies were used were 18 and 62 to stop bleeding, 124 to treat the tissues for tissue disruption or being formed, small micro tears in the tissue, inflammation in general and then inflammation in the muscle belly, the fat and the tendon and then vitality muscle belly, the fat and the tendon.
 So these were the frequencies that were used, the treatment time was the same 20 minutes, the current level was the same 200 micro amps but here is the difference, the treated leg, well the sham leg, when you exercise like crazy and you know you’re going to be sore the next day, the next day your pain level is a 5 and this placebo, this machine was not turned on, this machine was turned on.
 Pain in the untreated leg was a 5 out of 10, treated leg was a 1 out of 10.
 AT 48 hours your more sore the second day than you are the first day, in forty-eight hours the pain level was a seven on a sham leg or the placebo leg, 1.2 in the treated leg and at 72 hours the pain level in the untreated or placebo leg was 4 [inaudible 13:07] So the P value is significant even though I think they were only 10 or 20.
 I think there were twenty people in the trial, the P value has three zeros which is a huge statistical significance.
 Anything of a point zero five is acceptable and by the time you get to three zeros, it’s profound.
 The thing about delayed onset muscles on this is there no other effective treatment.
 What this means in the real world is people that lift weights for a living or play football for a living, those people can exercise like crazy and not be sore the next day so they can exercise the next day too.
 It also means that when they play in a game and get minor or even medium size injuries that the increase in ATP production, the increase in collagen and elastin allows those injuries to heal more quickly.
 We've got units with probably 6 or 8 NFL teams and NHL teams, one major league baseball team and probably 200 and some odd professional players in different sports and Olympic athlete and some military folks.
 So the use of FSM in treating new injuries is really profound.

-Now if you take those injuries and you make them into a surgical event Jon Cayle did this study in 2013, it's still unpublished but the data is good, he did C-sections on patients and this is an OBGYN and the FSM group had their hospitals stay shorten to 2.9 days so it’s three days, it's just a third of a day.
-They get out of the hospital about a half of a day to a full day earlier than patients who were not treated and so he took all of his FSM treated patients here at the hospital find patients with the same surgery who were not treated with FSM and that is your control group, they were standard of care nursing and physical therapy treatment.
+Now if you take those injuries and you make them into a surgical event Jon Cayle did this study in 2013, it's still unpublished but the data is good, he did C-sections on clients and this is an OBGYN and the FSM group had their hospitals stay shorten to 2.9 days so it’s three days, it's just a third of a day.
+They get out of the hospital about a half of a day to a full day earlier than clients who were not treated and so he took all of his FSM treated clients here at the hospital find clients with the same surgery who were not treated with FSM and that is your control group, they were standard of care nursing and physical therapy treatment.
 Reducing post-Op pain was exceptional, with activity pain in untreated group is a 5 and in an FSM group was 2.7.
 Pain in an untreated group was 1.8 at rest and at 0.5 like less than a one at rest.

 So reducing pain in short in hospital stays in a fairly simple surgery like the C-section is extraordinary.
-When you expand that kind of wound healing to include diabetic wounds, this patient had a seven-centimeter wound on his left leg that was healed in nine days.
+When you expand that kind of wound healing to include diabetic wounds, this client had a seven-centimeter wound on his left leg that was healed in nine days.
 You see here just July of 2002, July 10th and on July 19th this wound on the left side of his leg is healed skin to skin.
 His second toe was necrotic and they were basically waiting for it to get worse before they amputated it.
 Waiting to see if the left foot was going to get any worse so they could take both toes off at the same time.
 So the necrosis and the second toe was resolved in twelve treatments in 6 weeks, the necrosis in the third toe was resolved in 7 treatments in 6 weeks.

 Peripheral neuropathy is this numbness and pain in the feet that bothers diabetics, it’s quite uncomfortable in its ability to walk and increases the likelihood they going to fall and sensation was completely restored and pain eliminated in basically 4 weeks, so that’s 8 treatments over 4 weeks period.
 So that's how FSM helps with wound healing.
 So there's some other old problems in medicine.
 Inflammation is at the source of every degenerative disease, inflammation degenerative disease is an immune system activation.
 We treat those or medicine treats those with anti-inflammatory drugs, these days people will treat them with [inaudible 18:01] anyway natural anti-inflammatories and the problem with even prescription anti-inflammatories is they take too long.
 Too many side effects, you block prostaglandins and you block all the prostaglandins to help rebuild your stomach lining and rebuild the blood vessels and so it creates too many side effects and cytokine which are an inflammatory peptide medically speaking are very hard to change and the drugs that change them drop them below the normal range, so you have side effects like cancer and infections.
 So medicine has problems treating inflammation and so here is the question, what would happen to this problem if you could reduce LOX inflammation by 62% in 4 minutes, COX mediated inflammation by 30% in 4 minutes and that's what we do with some very specific frequencies.
 This study was done in Australia in 2003, it was presented in 2004, it was a blinded animal research, it didn’t start out blinded but they did the first ten animals with 40 Hz on channel A and 116 Hz on channel B and you paint arachidonic acid on the mouse's ears and that makes the mouse’s ears swell in a very predictable fashion and then you measure it mechanically.
 So this is a fairly low tech and expensive type of experiment that they could do in the veterinarian department in the University of Sidney and Vivian the [inaudible 19:37] researcher and Wayne Riley was the nature path who helped her in that research.
 So anyway they ran 40 and 116 on the mice.
 There's Wayne grabbing the mice by the tail on the scruff of the neck and just running that frequency through the mouse and what happened was that inflammation and the swelling in the mouse is vigorously reduced by 70%.
 In 18 years of doing research on anti-inflammatory prescription drugs it’s never tested any prescription and non-prescription drug, they reduced inflammation by more than 45%.